klmahalakshmi/MINI_BTECH_PROJECT/README.md

 strongly correlate with a company's financial status by developing a classification strategy and evaluating the model's measures.

-Keywords:Insolvency , bankruptcy, banks, financial lending ,loan , time series analysis.
+**Keywords**:Insolvency , bankruptcy, banks, financial lending ,loan , time series analysis.